-In the German apprenticeship system the training companies finance the in-company training.
-The Federal States fund the vocational schools (mainly teaching staff salaries) and the local authorities equipment and infrastructures.
+In the German apprenticeship system, initial and continuing VET is based on mixed financing by various public and private bodies.
+The training companies finance the in-company training.
+The Federal States fund the vocational schools (mainly teaching staff salaries) and the local authorities’ equipment and infrastructures.
 The Federal Government finances measures for the improvement and promotion of the apprenticeship system.

 The companies participate voluntarily in apprenticeship training and bear its costs.
+Companies enter an apprenticeship contract with their apprentices and pay them an allowance based on collective agreement.
+The average allowance across Germany for 2018 was 908 euros gross per month (Datenreport 2019; p.
+266).
+The personnel costs for the apprentices take the predominant share with an average of 62% of the in-company training costs.
 If a company refrains from providing in-company training it has no levies to pay.
 Only in the construction sector all companies finance a branch training fund that benefits training companies.
 There are frequent calls – especially from the unions – to extend this model to other branches or to introduce a general training levy.

 Training levy in the construction sector

 Based on a decision of the social partners the construction sector introduced a training levy in 1976.
 All companies of the sector have to pay the levy.
 The amount is settled in the collective bargaining agreement.
 The levy is used to finance all inter-company training and a large part of the in-company training.

 Public funds are allocated by the Federal Ministries of Education and Research, Economic Affairs and Energy, Labour and Social Affairs, the German Federal Employment Agency and the Federal States.
 Those expenses are linked to the development, improvement, execution and promotion of apprenticeship, e.g. over support programmes or measures for guidance and counselling.
 The total sum of public expenditures for apprenticeship training amounts to 6,84 billion euros in 2017 (Datenreport 2019).